WHY DOES THE PATENT EXAMINER HATE ME?

 The USPTO system documents all of the examiner’s activities regarding the examination of your application.
 For example, the examiner is expected to thoroughly search the prior art the first time.
 The examiner’s thoroughness and strategy of conducting a prior art search are recorded in the prosecution history.
 You (applicant) have access to the examiner’s record of activities.
 The examiner’s supervisor and the USPTO quality control organization also have access to this history.
 The examination is not to be conducted in a piecemeal fashion.

-Where this is headed is that the examiner receives the most credit in issuing the first “Office Action”.
+Where this article is headed is that the examiner receives the most credit in issuing the first “Office Action”.
 (If you have read my other articles, you will know that this first action is invariably a rejection of all claims.)
-But the examiner quickly begins to receive less credits in the follow-up actions.
+But the examiner quickly begins to receive less credit in the issuing follow-up actions.
 He/she receives less credit for issuing second or third rejections.
 Remember the examiner is incentivized to promptly dispose of cases.
 Allowing the application is a method of disposing of a case.